 What is the Industrial IoT?

-The industrial Internet of Things, often abbreviated as industrial IoT or simply IIoT, refers to the network of machinery, instruments, and other physical devices that have been embedded with digital sensors for the purpose of monitoring, collecting, and sharing data over private internet connections.
+The Industrial Internet of Things, often abbreviated as industrial IoT or IIoT, refers to the network of machinery, instruments, and other physical devices that have been embedded with digital sensors for the purpose of monitoring, collecting, and sharing data over private internet connections.

 The industrial IoT effectively takes the same wireless technology that drives the consumer Internet of Things (think fitness trackers, home security systems, and smart thermostats) and applies it towards industrial purposes, including core manufacturing operations.